New Relic offers distributed tracing for monitoring and analyzing modern distributed systems. This document explains:

 - Cross-account context: see data from across accounts in the same organization.
 In New Relic One, see a global view of traces from across all your accounts and applications.

-- Inclusion of AWS Lambda data, if available.
+- Traces include AWS Lambda data and New Relic Browser end-user data, if available.

 - Ability to query distributed trace data by using the NerdGraph GraphiQL explorer at https://api.newrelic.com/graphiql.